 If you want to run Windows operating systems on your Mac, then you have two choices.
 You can either run Windows in Boot Camp, a common characteristic of the Mac operating system, or you can utilize a virtualization software package.
 Hence, we shall be taking a look at Parallels vs BootCamp 2020.

 The creation of a Virtualization software allows you to install a distinct operating system.
 With the software, it feels like using two computers on a single machine at the same time.
-There are several existing virtualization programs, but Parallel for Mac is the most common, and we will mainly focus on it.
-If you wish to check other alternatives, then Red Hat, Citrix, and VMware are the best options.
+There are several existing virtualization programs that can also be alternatives, but Parallels for Mac is the most common, and we will mainly focus on it.

 Based on your unique needs, you may be needed to consider BootCamp for your Windows OS installs, or you may need to purchase a virtualization software.